roddersnz21/project-1/README.md

 ## **User Stories** ##

 - As a customer I want an objective and easy to use navbar menu
-- As a customer I would like to read the history of the restaurant
+- As a customer I want to read the history of the restaurant
-- As a customer I want to choose a pizza from the menu
+- As a customer I want to see the menu and prices
-- As a customer I want to check pizza prices
-- As a customer I want to check opening days and hours
-- As a customer I want to check the address and contact number
+- As a customer I want to check opening days, hours, address and contact number
 - As a customer I want to make a booking
 - As a customer I want confirmation of my booking